Rene-007/atomicDDA/420_atomicDDA_stacking-faults/README.md

 with `lattice.layerNumber = 3` in all our cases and `stacking.pos(c)` the difference in position compared to the normal fcc case and depending on the actual stacking.
 For defining the latter we created a stacking object.

 Note, filling the space can be done by looping over the *(a,b,c,d)* parameters in various ways.
-We found the numercially most stable are:
+We found the numerically most stable are:

     Lattice_ABC_Dir_Y & Lattice_ABC_Dir_XY_rot ->  c-a-b-d
     Lattice_ABC_Dir_XY & Lattice_ABC_Dir_Y_rot ->  c-b-a-d